jcrodriguez1989/chatgpt/README.md

 Explain the following R code: "for (i in 1:10) {
   print(i ** 2)
 }"
-This code is looping through the numbers 1-10 and printing the square of each number.
-The "for" statement is used to create a loop and the "in" keyword specifies the range of numbers from 1 to 10.
-The "print" statement prints the result of each number squared (i ** 2).
+This code uses a for loop to print the square of the numbers 1 through 10.
+The loop starts at 1 and will loop 10 times, each time printing the square of the current value of i.
+The output of this code will be 1, 4, 9, 16, 25, 36, 49, 64, 81 and 100.
 ```

 #### `find_issues_in_code`